retro-desert/Encryptor/readme.md

 1.Download Encryptor.exe (https://drive.google.com/open?id=1C_7Ep_kP-BfQory9NgZ26YiSPbOXNEKa)

-2.Check signature with Encryptor.exe.sig
+2.Check signature with Encryptor.exe.sig or check hashes

-3.All files will be save in folder "encryptor's files" !!!*Be sure to specify the working folder*
+3.All files will be save in folder "encryptor's files" !!!
+ *Be sure to specify the working folder*

 Further, if everything is well established, then you can enjoy the script .